kyeokabe/VNC-memos/softmax python example.md

 #Softmax Python Example
-###This file takes the softmax linear classifier as an example, and shows how to implement *legible* python code from scratch.
+###This file takes the softmax linear classifier as an example, and shows how to implement *legible* forward & back propagation code in python from scratch.

 **PAPERWORK:**
 **(1)**  on paper, write the mathematical equation governing the relation between inputs